 How my experience behind the camera translated into design

 I love photography.
 I’ve been taking pictures ever since I was in middle school, and in recent years, with the advent of innovations such as the iPhone, apps like Instagram, and massive advancements in camera technology, I’ve been able to take my photography to the point that I can call myself an actual photographer, not just someone who takes photos.
 Now, my photography is the manifestation of my artistic vision.
-I’ve also been featured by entities like Apple, The Verge, SKYY Vodka, VSCO, The Everygirl, and Instagram itself.
+I’ve also been featured by entities like Apple, Adobe, The Verge, SKYY Vodka, VSCO, and Instagram itself.
 However, even though I regularly get hired for photography work, I have never made it my full-time career.

 When I told people that I was going to pursue UX design as a career, the most common response was “Oh, that should be a good fit for you because you’re already so good at photography.”
 The general consensus was that UX design should come easily to a photographer because both disciplines are visually-oriented.
 After a while, I heard it so much and actually subconsciously wanted for it to be true to the point that I started to partially believe it.

 When I started my design program, I quickly learned the field’s core tenets, some of which included: